zzolo/srccon-data/2014/transcripts/Introduction.md

 >> Latoya Peterson from Washington D.C.
 Breaking telephone news and design.
 >> I'm Drew Mill from New York.
 Politics, databases, linguistics.
 >> I'm Allen from New York.
 Code, data, machine learning.
->> Brett, came in from New Jersey.
+>> Fred Kaimann, from New Jersey.
 Unexpected, impatient, and Beethoven, or not from Brooklyn.
 >> Jessica from Harlem.
 Travel, building, and pirate
 >> Hi, I'm Micaela Fernandez, I'm from Uruguay, but I'm living in Washington D.C.
 >> Stanford by way of Washington D.C.
 What, you, said.